Komrod/web-servo/README.md

 - Tutorial to set up a server from scratch
 - Tutorial to script, get POST data and uploaded files
 - Tutorial for multiple servers
-- Launch from command line (port, dir ...)
 - Password protected directory
-- Run multiple types of script
+- URL aliases
 - Build an API REST
-- URL aliases
 - Timeout for a page / script
 - Event system
+- Launch from command line (port, dir ...)
 - Cache system
+- Run multiple types of script (PHP)